Skip to main content

 Carriers are sometimes late due to traffic, weather and other events outside of their control.
 While everyone is striving to deliver on time, those arrival windows can often be missed and one late delivery can compound the issue.
 Problems can also arise around the lack of credibility on reporting dwell time, because for the most part it was previously self-reported.

 Accessorial charges related to dwell time can also muddy the water.
 Accessorial charges mainly encompass the way carriers get paid for the driver waiting at the facility or while getting unloaded.
 They're all different and don’t adhere to any industry standard – every shipper has its own fee structure that they pay drivers for sitting at the origin or the destination location.
+This lackof standard creates problems in in detention time in trucking.

 Further, dwell time reporting methods themselves are also varied across the industry.
 Sometimes drivers create paper records with arrival and departure times.
 Sometimes GPS activities are used as a vehicle crosses a generic point radius polygon.
 However, even that technology can be imprecise with anywhere from a quarter mile to up to one mile around the generic polygon included in the radius, allowing for false positives by reporting that the driver is actually there when they're actually a mile away.